otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ## Before We Start

-Open your **id607001-s1-26-GitHub username** repository in **Visual Studio Code**.
+Open your repository in **Visual Studio Code**.
 Create a new branch called **week-04-content-negotiation-relationships-n-layer-architecture** from the previous branch.

 Here is the command to create a new branch and switch to it.